backstage/backstage/plugins/azure-functions/api-report.md

   }) => Promise<FunctionsData[]>;
 };

-// Warning: (ae-missing-release-tag) "azureFunctionsApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const azureFunctionsApiRef: ApiRef<AzureFunctionsApi>;

-// Warning: (ae-missing-release-tag) "AzureFunctionsBackendClient" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class AzureFunctionsBackendClient implements AzureFunctionsApi {
   constructor(options: {